-As you conduct your outreach, you’ll see the “Domains in Progress” widget at the top of the report keep track of how many emails you have left to send and how many have been delivered, opened, replied to, or given an auto-reply.
+As you conduct your outreach, you’ll see the “Domains in Progress” widget at the top of the report, which helps keep track of how many emails you have left to send and how many have been delivered, opened, replied to, or given an auto-reply.

 If you already have a list of domains (or even just one!) that you want to add to your outreach plan, you can add it to the workflow of the tool here with the “Import” button.

 Once you select “Import,” the dialog box will ask you to choose an outreach strategy to apply to the new domains.
 Enter one domain per line, and they will be added to your campaign.
 Once you add a domain, Semrush will look for contact info so that you can reach out and ask for a link.

 Please note: At this time, Free subscriptions can import up to 100 domains to a campaign, and paid subscriptions can import up to 10,000.

 Filtering Prospects with Contact Info